DVacirca/govhack_citizen_science/README.md

 # The Data

 The data collected will populate a heat map visualization in real-time.
-Phone GPS coordinates will be matched to postcode boundaries (http://data.vic.govt.au) This will allow us to demonstrate the proportion of those wearing masks compared to the total individuals observed within all postcodes.
+Phone GPS coordinates will be matched to postcode boundaries (https://discover.data.vic.gov.au/dataset/vicmap-admin) This will allow us to demonstrate the proportion of those wearing masks compared to the total individuals observed within all postcodes.

+# Impact

+Our citizen science app and the data collected will help scientists in the future understand the impact of a modern pandemic and unprecedented restrictions on Australians.
+It will also assist government in allocating monitoring/surveillance resources to control the spread

 # Technologies used